bitgord/blockchainedu/README.md

 # Blockchain: the internet’s trust protocol

 Introduction to the trust protocol
-- What is Bitcoin
+- What is Bitcoin?
-- What is a distributed ledger
+- What is a distributed ledger?
 - How does it work?

-- Design principles (as outlined in the Blockchain Revolution): Networked integrity, Distributed power, value as an incentive, security, privacy, rights reserved, inclusion
+Design principles
+-(as outlined in the Blockchain Revolution)
+- Networked integrity
+- Distributed power
+- Value as an incentive
+- Security
+- Privacy
+- Rights reserved
+- Inclusion

 Reinventing financial services
 - Accessible to unbanked